NonaSuomy/nonasuomy.github.io/_posts/2017-08-01-virt-manager-mac.md

 virt-manager
 ```

-Should now prompt for a yes for adding keys and password GUI box.
+Should now prompt for a yes for adding keys and password GUI box for your hypervisor.